OpenNMS-Archives/osgi-plugin-manager/org.opennms.plugin.pluginmanager/karaf-pluginmanager/README.md

 # The OSGi Karaf Plugin Manager
 org.opennms.plugin.pluginmanager.karaf-pluginmanager

-To install the plugin manager stand alone in a karaf instance use hte following steps.
+To install the plugin manager stand alone in a karaf instance use the following steps.

 (This works based upon apache-karaf-2.4.0 - the version used in OpenNMS)

 a) edit <karaf home>/etc/org.ops4j.pax.mvn.cfg

 b)  add the opennms repository line
 ~~~~
 (http://maven.opennms.org/content/groups/opennms.org-release)